Scofield Reservoir

 Scofield Reservoir is a 2815 acre reservoir impounded by Scofield Dam, in Carbon County, Utah.
 Located on the Price River, a tributary of the Green River, Scofield Reservoir is adjacent to the northernmost boundary of the Manti–La Sal National Forest.
 The reservoir sits at an elevation of 7618 ft, on the northern edge of the Wasatch Plateau.
 Utah State Route 96 runs along the eastern shoreline.

 After initial attempts to complete a permanent dam on the Price River, the Scofield project was initiated by the US Bureau of Reclamation.
 The Scofield project eventually irrigated area lands originally to be served by Mammoth Dam, and later by the defunct Gooseberry project.
 The present-day dam was completed in 1946.
 Besides providing flood protection due to variable stream flow, the reservoir is an important source of water for municipal and industrial sources.
 It is also a popular fishing and outdoor recreation spot for nearby communities.

 Hydrology

 The reservoir is on the Price River.
 The reservoir is also fed by groundwater and many small intermittent mountain streams during spring runoff.
-Principal among these are Fish Creek (Utah) and Clear Creek Canyon (Utah) Annual inflow is 52000 acre.ft.
+Principal among these are Fish Creek and Clear Creek Canyon Annual inflow is 52000 acre.ft.